Frequently asked questions

 Please note: If this applies to you, there is nothing wrong, we just need additional data.
 We will send you additional updates / information once the data log is reviewed.
 Please allow additional processing time.

 The easiest way to navigate the device setup and tuning process is to follow along with our Tuning Guide, which you can find in the Tuning Central portion of our website.
-You will use Tuning Central to submit your preferences and requests related to tuning, and a TDN Request is required each time you sync/upload a file for review in the TDN App.
+You will use Tuning Central to submit your preferences and requests related to tuning, and a Tune Request is required each time you sync/upload a file for review in the TDN App.

 No!